serimag/landinghack-fakepay/README.md

 # fakepay.ai - Pay Stubs Verification

-Automatic validation system for Spanish pay stubs using AI to detect fraud and verify authenticity.
+Summary --> Automatic validation system for Spanish pay stubs using AI to detect fraud and verify authenticity.

+**Why FakePay?**

+With the rise of GenAI applications the risk of GenAI-driven fraud in document forging is exploding, and we want to help clients in the financial services industry to tackle these kinds of risks.

+Our vision is to create an easy to deploy API that can be included in current IDP processes in order to give a reliable OK / KO.
+For now we've create a first version with a web-app demo and focused in Spanish Pay Stubs.

+**About Us**

+We're the leading company providing Intelligent Document Processing services in Spain, focused in the banking industry processing >1 million pages per day.

+We're based in Barcelona, founded in 2007 and a strong expertise in NLP and Computer Vision.

-## Features
+## FakePay Features

-- 📄 **Document Classification**: Automatically identifies document type using LandingAI
+- 📄 **Document Classification**: Automatically identifies document type using LandingAI - Parse API
 - 🤖 **AI Detection**: Detects if the document has been generated or manipulated by AI using AIorNOT
-- 📊 **Data Extraction**: Extracts key information from pay stubs
+- 📊 **Data Extraction**: Extracts key information from pay stubs - Extract API
-- ✅ **Automatic Validation**: Verifies dates, NIF/CIF formats, and payroll calculations
+- ✅ **Automatic Validation**: Verifies dates, NIF/CIF formats, and internal earnings calculations
 - 🔌 **REST API**: Integrate verification into your applications via API

 ## Configuration